Franklin Clarence Mars

-Franklin Clarence Mars (/ˈmɑrz/; September 24, 1883 – April 8, 1935) was an American business magnate who founded the food company Mars, Incorporated, which mostly makes chocolate candy.
-Mars' son Forrest Edward Mars developed M&M's and the Mars bar.
+Franklin Clarence Mars (/ˈmɑrz/; September 24, 1883 – April 8, 1934) was an American business magnate who founded the food company Mars Inc., which mostly makes chocolate candy.
+Mars' son Forrest Mars developed M&M's and the Mars bar and founded the Ethel M Chocolate Factory.

 Family

-Franklin Mars was born in September 1883 in Minnesota.
+Mars was born on September 24, 1883, in Walden Township, Pope County, Minnesota.
 He learned how to hand-dip chocolate candy as a child from his mother Alva, who entertained him while he had a mild case of polio.
 He began to sell molasses chips at age 19.
+Mars attended high school at the Breck School, a boarding school then located in Wilder, Minnesota.

 Mars and Ethel G. Kissack (1882–1980), a schoolteacher, were married in 1902 in Hennepin County, Minnesota.
 Their son, Forrest Mars, Sr., was born in 1904 in Wadena, Minnesota.
-They divorced.
+They divorced sometime before 1910.

 Mars and Ethel Veronica Healy (1884–1945) were married in 1910 and had one daughter, Patricia Mars (1914–1965).

 Mars, Incorporated

 He started the Mars Candy Factory in 1911 with Ethel V. Mars, his second wife, in Tacoma, Washington.
-This factory produced and sold fresh candy wholesale, but ultimately the venture failed because there was a better established business, Brown & Haley, also operating in Tacoma.
+This factory produced and sold fresh candy wholesale, but ultimately the venture failed because there was a better established business, Brown & Haley, also known as Almond Roca, also operating in Tacoma.